Avia: Born Running

 When the BH.1 took to the air on October 14, 1920, a day after it’s first flight, it showed itself to be very responsive in handling and quite maneuverable in spite of its ungainly, boxy appearance. the only real problem early on in its development was that the pre World War I vintage Daimler engine initially fitted to the aircraft was not powerful enough to carry the aircraft aloft with two people aboard.

-The engine issue was overcome when the aircraft received a great deal of attention while being exhibited at an international aviation exhibition in Prague shortly after the first flight.
-So impressive was the BH.1 that it not only was judged the best exhibit of the show but also won Avia a generous development grant for the aircraft from the Czechoslovak president, T.G.
-Masaryk.
+The aircraft received a great deal of attention while being exhibited at an international aviation exhibition in Prague shortly after the first flight.
+The aircraft was so impressive that it was not only judged the best exhibit of the show, but also won Avia a generous development grant for the aircraft from the Czechoslovak president, Tomáš G. Masaryk.

 The aircraft made its final flight under the Daimler engine’s power in April of 1921, after which it was extensively rebuilt.
 The new modifications included a much more powerful French built Gnome radial engine and most of the canvas wing covering replaced with thin plywood.